Objects Relation Theory (Psychology Definition)

 Who Founded Object Relations Theory?

-For simplicity and looking at this theory in the larger world of psychoanalysis, we will be focusing strictly on the work of two psychologists known for their ideas on Object Relations Theory: Melanie Klein and Donald Winnicott.
+For simplicity and looking at this theory in the larger world of psychoanalysis, we will focus strictly on the work of two psychologists known for their ideas on Object Relations Theory: Melanie Klein and Donald Winnicott.

 Melanie Klein was already a mother when she discovered the already well-known theories of psychoanalysis.
-In fact, she had reached out to a psychoanalyst for treatment.
-Her dissatisfaction and unhappy marriage had been wearing on her, but with the help of psychoanalysis, she left her marriage and devoted her life to furthering the study of the development of the psyche.
+She had reached out to a psychoanalyst for treatment.
+Her dissatisfaction and unhappy marriage had been wearing on her.
+Still, with the help of psychoanalysis, she left her marriage and devoted her life to furthering the study of the development of the psyche.

 At the time, Freud had been working with young children, but he didn’t believe that he could tap into their unconscious minds.
 A mother herself, Klein found ways to observe children’s behaviors and development through play and other means.
 She was one of the first modern psychologists to study infants.